Visual Aspects of Gaussian Periods and Analogues

-We now need to show that the image of $\theta_{n, m, A}$ fills out the image of $g_d$ as $n \to \infty$.
+We now need to show that $\img(\theta_{n, m, A})$ fills out $\img(g_d)$ as $n \to \infty$.
 To do this, we need to prove that the roots of unity showing up in the supercharacter sums get asymptotically close to any element $(z_1, \ldots, z_{\varphi(d)})$ in the domain of $g_d$.
 We show this by using Weyl's criterion to prove that the exponents of those roots of unity are uniformly distributed mod 1.